The Baldwins: Critical response

 The series received negative reviews from critics, in particular its handling of the Rust shooting, with many criticizing it as inauthentic.
+The series has an approval rating of 20% on Rotten Tomatoes.
+On Metacritic, the series has a weighted average score of 37 out of 100 based on 13 critics, indicating "generally unfavorable" reviews.

 Variety labeled it "strange" and described the series as "being trapped on a vacation with someone else's family and watching with creeping horror as they get on each other's nerves".
 Lucy Mangan of the Guardian derided the series as "dreadful" and "in extremely poor taste".

 Ratings

 The premiere drew 680,000 viewers.

 The series struggled with poor ratings, finishing its run as the third most popular show on TLC, averaging 513,000 viewers.